vrugtehagel/yozo.ooo/src/docs/components/meta/attribute/index.md

 </script>
 ```

 Also note that, like native custom elements, it is not permitted to write to attributes in the constructor, which means you must not write to attributes or their corresponding properties in the top level of a component's [`<script>`](/docs/components/script/) element.
-Reading them at that stage is allowed, but not particularly useful; all attributes are still `js`null`` at that point.
-On the other hand, attaching listeners to the properties, as done above using `js`when($.$locked).changes()``, is very much allowed, although it is more performant to attach these listeners inside a [`connected()`](/components/connected/) callback when possible.
+Reading them at that stage is allowed, but not particularly useful; all attributes are still `null`{js} at that point.
+On the other hand, attaching listeners to the properties, as done above using `when($.$locked).changes()`{js}, is very much allowed, although it is more performant to attach these listeners inside a [`connected()`](/components/connected/) callback when possible.

 ## Examples

 ### String attributes

 String attributes are the simplest type; the properties reflect the attribute's value directly.
-When the attribute is absent, the property defaults to the empty string unless otherwise specified with `attr`default``.
+When the attribute is absent, the property defaults to the empty string unless otherwise specified with `default`{attr}.
 For example:

 ```yz
 <title>user-info</title>